gitstua/random-username/README.md

 ## Privacy
 The wordlist is loaded from the website and the username is generated in your browser.
 I do not record the username you generate.
-You can review the source code or contribute at github.com/gitstua/random-username/

 ## Thanks
 https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues